-A short while ago, Disneyland and Disney California Adventure posted clear signs and warnings at their gates advising visitor who are puffing on electronic cigarettes that they can use their devices only in designated smoking areas.
+A short while ago, Disneyland and Disney California Adventure posted clear signs and warnings at their gates advising visitor who are vaping.
+They can still use their vapes, but only in designated smoking areas.
 It appears that this policy has been enforced since 2013 according to Disney officials, but the parks decided to kick up their stance’s visibility as of a few weeks ago.

 Disney’s new position concerning vaping is in line with other Southern California theme parks.
 Universal Studios Hollywood, Six Flags Magic Mountain, Knott’s Berry Farm and Sea World have designated areas for electronic cigarette puffers and cigarette smokers.
 On the other hand, Legoland totally prohibits any kind of smoking.